 - Lobby school districts to instill a properly trained Title IX Coordinator, who can not only handle cases of sexual abuse but also be trained to identify it.

-- Lobby school districts to develop protocols and provide services for sexually traumatized students with a view to ensuring an equal education opportunity for survivors, allowing them to stay in school, recover from trauma, and not just survive but thrive.
+- Develop protocols and provide/make referrals to services for sexually traumatized students with a view to ensuring an equal education opportunity for survivors, allowing them to stay in school, and recover from trauma.

 - Replace law enforcement in schools, often in the form of Student Resource Officers or SROs–who have been known to increase youth involvement in the juvenile justice system–with guidance and mental health counselors.